Free Shipping Over $50.

 1. Full-spectrum CBD Oil

 There are more than a hundred cannabinoids in hemp and cannabis plants.
-In full-spectrum CBD oil, all the components are present.
-You will enjoy the benefits of all of the minor cannabinoids via the entourage effect, including a very low amount of naturally occurring THC (>.3%).
+All the components are present in full-spectrum CBD oil.
+You will enjoy the benefits of all of the minor cannabinoids in what is referred to as “the entourage effect,” These compounds include a very low amount of naturally occurring THC (>.3%).

 Full-spectrum CBD oil